ChainAgnostic/CAIPs/CAIPs/caip-27.md

 ### Response

-Upon succesful validation, the respondent will submit or route the request to the targeted chain.
+Upon successful validation, the respondent will submit or route the request to the targeted chain.
 If the targeted chain returns a response to the respondent, the respondent MAY forward this response to the caller.
 Constraints on, metadata about, or envelopes for response-forwarding MAY be set by